Introducing Greater Manchester Poverty Action

 Greater Manchester Poverty Action (GMPA) is a not-for-profit organisation that works to address poverty across Greater Manchester.

-We convene and network organisations from across the public, private and VCSE sectors to foster collaboration and innovation and to maximise the impact of efforts to address hardship and deprivation across Greater Manchester.
+We convene and network organisations from public, private and VCSE sectors, and people with lived experience of poverty, to foster collaboration and innovation and to maximise the impact of efforts to address the underlying causes of poverty across Greater Manchester.
 We equip stakeholders with the knowledge they need to tackle poverty.
 We carry out research and advocate for changes in policy at a local and city regional level and sometimes at a national level to address the structural and systematic causes of poverty.

 Greater Manchester is home to nearly 3 million people.
 Despite being a diverse and vibrant city region, over 600,000 residents are living in poverty.
 Greater Manchester is home to some of the UK’s most deprived neighbourhoods.
 Poverty and economic inequality in Greater Manchester results in widely varying health, education and economic outcomes for the city region’s residents.